felfelyuen/tp/docs/UserGuide.md

 [INPUT]: Blue.
 [OUTPUT]: Incorrect.
 [OUTPUT]: You finished the test!
 You took: 22 seconds!
-Type view_results to check your test result
+Type view_res to check your test result
 ```

 ### Mark as learned: `mark_learned`
 Marks the question as learned.
 Flashcards that are correctly answered in quiz mode would be automatically marked as learned.
 Learned flashcards are not tested again in quiz mode.
+Learned flashcards cannot be mark learned again.

 Format: `mark_learned INDEX`
 INDEX must be a positive integer, i.e: 1, 2, 3